Sponsor 1 sqm of moorland for just £25 and help the BMC to protect the moors and reduce carbon emissions

 Some of their most vital work is around conservation.
 By working with conservation bodies and land managers, they work to educate people on how to minimise their environmental impact and leave as little trace as possible on their visits to the hills and mountain areas.
 That’s something we‘re passionate about too, which is why we’re delighted to support The BMC in their latest initiative, The Climate Project, to help protect our important moorland landscapes, which play a vital role for biodiversity and contribute a huge amount toward the fight against climate change.

-The Climate Project is a new BMC campaign to support the work of Moors for the Future who are making a real difference, to the local moorland landscapes that you love.
+2 Sphagnum planting with Moors for the Future who are making a real difference, to the local moorland landscapes that you love.
 Blanket bogs in moorland areas play a vital role in tackling climate change because they absorb carbon from the atmosphere and store it as peat.
 By storing this carbon in the ground, it doesn’t add to the greenhouse effect or contribute toward the warming effects that excess atmospheric carbon is having on rising global temperatures.
 How do our wild moorlands make this possible?
 It’s all because of an amazing plant called sphagnum.
 When growing healthily, this little plant powerhouse can take as much carbon out of the atmosphere as a tropical rainforest.

 Thanks to the existence of sphagnum, healthy peatlands are the UK's largest carbon store.
 In the Peak District alone, 20 million tonnes of carbon are stored in what are effectively carbon sinks.
 However, allowing blanket bogs to deteriorate into poor condition can mean they start to release more carbon than they take in.
 Without plant cover, huge amounts of carbon previously stored in the peat are released into the atmosphere and rivers.
 This is why it’s doubly important that we protect them.